PranabKumarSahoo/sql-dev-tools/CONTRIBUTING.md

 - Reference related issues or pull requests at the end of the message.

 These guidelines ensure that our commit history remains clear and understandable for everyone involved in the project.

+## Thank You! ⭐

+Your contributions, whether big or small, are valuable to us.
+Thank you for making SQL Dev Tools better for everyone!